Catalyst497/product-feedback-app/readme.md

 TODO:
-- Do a loading animation for when the login code is loading.
-- We need to add log out.
-- We need the feedbacks to scroll to particular feedback the user just edited.
+- We need the page to load immediately you click it.